Philadelphia Wholesale Drug Company Building

-The Philadelphia Wholesale Drug Company Building is an historic, American warehouse building that is located in the Callowhill neighborhood of Philadelphia, Pennsylvania.
+The Philadelphia Wholesale Drug Company Building is an historic warehouse building in the Callowhill neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1990.

 History and architectural features

 Built in 1927, this historic structure is a seven-story, seven-bay by five-bay, reinforced concrete building with brick and cast stone facing.
 It measures approximately 190 feet by 112 feet, and was built by the Philadelphia Wholesale Drug Company Building, one of the first druggist cooperatives in the United States.

-It was added to the National Register of Historic Places in 1990.